Avalander/blog-posts/union-types.md

 # What are union types?

-Union types, also known as algebraic data types (or ADTs) are a way to express complex data that can take multiple forms.
+Union types, also known as algebraic data types (or ADTs), are a way to express complex data that can take multiple forms.
 I won't dive deep into union types theory, but this [Wikipedia article](https://en.wikipedia.org/wiki/Algebraic_data_type) does an excelent job at explaining them.

 All you need to know for now is that a union type is a type that allows us to represent and categorise data that can take multiple forms, much like an *enum*, but more powerful.

 # How to implement union types in Javascript

-Before diving into why union types are useful and how to use them, let's try to implement them in Javascript.
+Before looking into why union types are useful and how to use them, let's try to implement them in Javascript.
 Here I've implemented a helper function that I call `union`.
 It receives a list of type names and returns an object describing the union type.

 ```javascript
 const union = types =>